Cross-domain EEG-based Emotion Recognition with Contrastive Learning: Abstract

 \section{Abstract}

 Electroencephalogram (EEG)-based emotion recognition is vital for affective computing but faces challenges in feature utilization and cross-domain generalization.
 This work introduces EmotionCLIP, which reformulates recognition as an EEG-text matching task within the CLIP framework.
 A tailored backbone, SST-LegoViT, captures spatial, spectral, and temporal features using multi-scale convolution and Transformer modules.
 Experiments on SEED and SEED-IV datasets show superior cross-subject accuracies of 88.69\% and 73.50\%, and cross-time accuracies of 88.46\% and 77.54\%, outperforming existing models.
 Results demonstrate the effectiveness of multimodal contrastive learning for robust EEG emotion recognition.
+The code is available at \href{https://github.com/Departure2021/EmotionCLIP}{https://github.com/Departure2021/EmotionCLIP}.